morlikowski/ecological-fallacy/README.md

 ## Setup

 The project uses [poetry](https://python-poetry.org/docs/) to manage dependencies.
+See their documentation for a description of how to install it.

 You should be able to install the package and its dependecies for development using `poetry install` in the project directory.
 The repository is already initalized, that is, it contains a `pyproject.toml` and `poetry.lock` file.